Catherine E. Herrold

 • Contact

-A scholar of civil society, democracy, and international development, I study how civic groups and organizations work to build change from the ground up.
+A publicly engaged scholar of civil society, democracy, and international development, I study how civic groups and organizations work to build change from the ground up--and how the international community can support these efforts.

-I am an Associate Professor (with tenure) at the Indiana University Lilly Family School of Philanthropy and a Faculty Affiliate of the Indiana University Paul H. O'Neill School of Public and Environmental Affairs.
+I am an Associate Professor of Public Administration and International Affairs at Syracuse University's Maxwell School of Citizenship & Public Affairs.
+From January to August 2023, I served as a Fulbright Scholar at the University of Belgrade (Serbia).
 I have also served as a Visiting Scholar at the American University in Cairo (Egypt) and Birzeit University (Palestine).

-My work has appeared in the journals Social Problems, Nonprofit and Voluntary Sector Quarterly, Nonprofit Policy Forum, and VOLUNTAS: International Journal of Voluntary and Nonprofit Organizations.
+My work has appeared in the journals Public Administration and Development, Social Problems, Nonprofit and Voluntary Sector Quarterly, Nonprofit Policy Forum, VOLUNTAS: International Journal of Voluntary and Nonprofit Organizations,

 I hold a PhD in Public Policy from Duke University.